dbt-labs/docs.getdbt.com/website/snippets/quickstarts/change-way-model-materialized.md

     </File>

-4. Enter the `dbt run` command.
-Your model, `customers` should now build as a view.
-5. Enter the `dbt run --full-refresh` command for this to take effect in your warehouse.
+4. Enter the `dbt run --full-refresh` command for this to take effect in your warehouse.

-#### FAQs
+### FAQs

 <FAQ path="Models/available-materializations" />
 <FAQ path="Project/which-materialization" />